jovibor/HexCtrl/README.md

 ```cpp
 extern "C" HEXCTRLAPI IHexCtrl* __cdecl CreateRawHexCtrl();
 ```
 Main function that creates raw `IHexCtrl` interface pointer.
 You barely need to use this function in your code.
-See the [`IHexCtrlPtr`](#ihexctrlptr) section for more info.
+Although if you do, you need to manually call the [`Destroy`](#destroy) method afterwards.

 ### [](#)GetHexCtrlInfo
 ```cpp